 An evaluation of the potential environmental impact of certain proposed federal activities is required by the National Environmental Policy Act (NEPA).
 In addition, an examination of alternatives to certain proposed actions is required.
-Compliance with NEPA, as administered by DOE's NEPA Implementing (10 CFR § 1021) Environmental Procedures and the Council on Quality Regulations (40 CFR § 1500-1508), ensures that consideration is given to environmental values and factors in federal planning and decision making.
-In accordance with 10 CFR § 1021, the Paducah Site conducts NEPA reviews for proposed non-CERCLA actions and determines if any proposal requires preparation of an environmental impact statement (EIS), an environmental assessment (EA), or is a categorical exclusion (CX) from preparation of either an EIS or an EA.
+Compliance with NEPA, as administered by DOE's NEPA Implementing Procedures (10 CFR Part 1021) and the Council on Environmental Quality Regulations (40 CFR Parts 1500-1508), ensures that consideration is given to environmental values and factors in federal planning and decision making.
+In accordance with 10 CFR Part 1021, the Paducah Site conducts NEPA reviews for proposed non-CERCLA actions and determines if any proposal requires preparation of an environmental impact statement, an environmental assessment, or is a categorical exclusion from preparation of either an environmental impact statement or an environmental assessment.
 The Paducah Site maintains records of all NEPA reviews.

-The PPPO began drafting an EA in 2012 to assess the environmental impacts associated with potential transfer of the Paducah Site real property to third parties for possible economic development.
-A public comment meeting was held in July 2015 to present the conclusions of the EA.
+The PPPO began drafting an environmental assessment in 2012 to assess the environmental impacts associated with potential transfer of the Paducah Site real property to third parties for possible economic development.
 On December 14, 2015, DOE issued a Finding of No Significant Impact.
-A link to the final EA and finding is found below.3
+A link to the final environmental assessment and finding is found below.2

-A CX was approved for demolition of support buildings.
-Numerous minor activities conducted in 2015, such as routine maintenance, small-scale facility modifications, site characterization, facility deactivation, and utility consolidation, were within the scope of an approved EIS, EA, or CXs.
-The DOE Paducah Site
+A categorical exclusion was approved for demolition of support buildings.
+Numerous minor activities conducted in 2016, such as routine maintenance, small-scale facility modifications, site characterization, facility deactivation, and utility consolidation, were within the scope of an approved environmental impact statement, environmental assessment, or categorical exclusions (Figure 2.2).
+The DOE Paducah Site Office and the PPPO NEPA compliance officer approve and monitor the internal applications of previously approved categorical exclusion determinations.